 I debated whether to include OXO Toilet Plunger & Canister since it is made from plastic, but ultimately decided to because it has lasted much longer than the traditional plungers I’ve had in the past, and I really like the holder that contains the water and germs, keeping the plunger cup out of sight.
 Also available on Amazon.

-Natural sponges
+Cleaning sponges

-Go Green: Biodegradable sponge
+Go Green: Biodegradable, natural sponge

 Most cleaning sponges and scouring pads found in stores are made of plastic.
 Instead, purchase biodegradable sponges made from 100% plant-based materials such as cellulose, walnut, or coconut coir.